TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 14/1 Samuel 14.48.md

 ---

-And he did valiantly, and smote the Amalekites, and delivered Israel out of the hands of them that despoiled them.
+He did valiantly, and struck the Amalekites, and delivered Israel out of the hands of those who despoiled them.